Skip to content

 What the Calculator Does Not Model

 Rising property prices during saving period — target may grow faster than savings.
-Additional costs beyond deposit: property transfer tax, legal fees, survey costs, moving expenses (typically 3-8% of property price on top of deposit).
+Additional costs beyond deposit: Stamp Duty, legal fees, survey costs, moving expenses (typically 3-8% of property price on top of deposit).
 Income growth that might allow higher monthly savings over time.
 Government first-time buyer schemes that may affect required deposit percentage.
 Interest rate changes that affect both mortgage rate available and savings account rate.
 The calculator shows clean math at fixed inputs; real-world property purchase requires flexibility in targets and planning.

 Example Scenario

-A 20%% deposit on $300,000 requires $60,000.00.
+A 20%% deposit on $300,000 requires 60,000.00.

 Inputs